- View the glossary in Spanish

 Healthcare.gov: See Marketplace

-Health Insurance: An agreement you make with a private insurance company to help pay for medical care, such as doctor’s visits and medicine.
-The insurance company pays a big part of your health care costs because you have been making regular payments (premiums) to the insurance company.
-Someone else, like ADAP, may make these payments for you.
-(See Premium)
+Health Insurance Coverage: An agreement you make with a payor to help pay for medical care, such as doctors’ visits and medication.
+The insurer pays part of your health care costs because you have been making regular payments (premiums) to the insurance company.
+Someone else, like ADAP, may make these payments for the person.
+(See Premium, Public Coverage, Private Health Insurance)

 Income: How much money you make or receive in a year.